jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 > Be sure the simulator containers can reach the IoT Hub REST API if you need to create module identities dynamically.

 Simple script samples to create all this are provided [here](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers).

+Other more enterprise oriented architectures could be considered with ACI or AKS.